PhKhang/Captain-of-The-Space/README.md

-# Pirate-of-The-7-Seas-Game
+# Captain of The Space
-A remake of a nostalgic game in Python (In progress)
+A remake of a nostalgic game in Python

 Our uni group project of making a game in Python.
 We decided to build the game Pirate of The 7 seas.
 The game's mechanic is simple enough to build it from scratch but challenging enough for us to use our knowledge about 2 or even 3 dimensional arrays, and more.
 This is an ongoing project so over time there will be screenshots to documents our development.